ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Experiments

 \subsection{Comparing with related approaches}

-In this section, we further compare ExploraCoder with other advanced RAG-based approaches.
-We also include Docprompting, the previously reported naive RAG framework, along with direct generation method as baselines.
+In this section, we further compare ExploraCoder with more advanced retrieval-based approaches.
+We also include Docprompting, the previously reported naive RAG framework, along with direct generation as baselines.
+We compare the features and computational costs in each baseline in Appendix \ref{app:compare_baselines}.

-For CAPIR and EpiGen, we set a fixed number API recommendation in accordance with our $A_G$, and we directly use the subtasks generated by ExploraCoder's planning module as the CoT instruction for EpiGen.
-Tables \ref{tab:Torchdata-Github-baselines} and \ref{tab:Torchdata-Manual-baselines} show that both CAPIR and EpiGen improve upon the naive RAG baseline, while ExploraCoder further surpasses these two approaches, with an relative increase of 82.6\% on pass@1 across two benchmarks.
+For SOTA multi-API-oriented methods, CAPIR and EpiGen, we set a fixed number of API recommendation in accordance with our $A_G$, and we directly use the subtasks generated by ExploraCoder's planning module as the preactive plannings for EpiGen.
+Tables \ref{tab:Torchdata-Manual-baselines} and Table \ref{tab:Torchdata-Github-baselines} show that ExploraCoder surpasses these methods by enriching the API knowledge from trial executions, compensating for the potential ambiguity in retrieved docs, achieving an absolute increase of 10.87\% in pass@10 across the two benchmarks.

-To enable a fair comparison with ExploraCoder*, we adapted a SOTA debugging framework, Self-Repair \citep{olausson_is_2024}, with retrieval augmentation.
-We incorporate CAPIR's API retrieval results into the LLM's context throughout Self-Repair's 3-stage generation process.
-We compare ExploraCoder and Self-Repair under the same computational budget.
-Specifically, for each problem, ExploraCoder generates $n$ plans, enabling up to $n$ debug operations in CoAE, we set the iteration budget for Self-repair to $n$ accordingly.